Manuelema3/OlaMundo/README.md

 Adicionei essa linha direto do site, conforme necessidade do projeto.
 QUE COISA IMPRESSIONATE!

-Essa linha foi adicionada de forma exemplare a exwercitar o Markdown
+Exercitando as Issues e a Markdown